ExpDev07/legacy-rp-admin-v3/README.md

 # legacy-rp-admin-v3
 A web interface to help with administrative duties at the FiveM server: Legacy Roleplay.
-The backend is written in PHP using Laravel (https://laravel.com/), while the frontend consists of EmberJS.
+The backend is written in PHP using [Laravel Framework](https://laravel.com/), while the frontend consists of [EmberJS](https://emberjs.com/).

+See [#contributing](#Contributing) for more details on how you can help.

+## Improvements from v1
+1. Application is now a SOP (Single Page Application), meaning that navigating and interacting with the site will feel much more pleasant and natural.
+2. Re-done to give a more minimalistic and "simple" look.
+3. Backend improvements that encourage scaling and maintainability.
+4. More.

 ## License
 Please refer to [LICENSE.md](https://github.com/ExpDev07/legacy-rp-admin-v3/blob/master/LICENSE.md) for this project's license.